KRISHAL-SUKDEVE/trustworthy-ml-bias-analysis/README.md

-# Trustworthy Machine Learning: Bias & Reliability Analysis
+# Trustworthy ML: Bias & Reliability Analysis

-## 📌 Overview
+## Overview
-This project explores the reliability and fairness of machine learning models by analyzing performance across demographic groups.
-Using the Adult Income dataset, a classification model is built to predict income levels and evaluate potential bias.
+This project explores how reliable a machine learning model is when making predictions across different groups.
+I used the Adult Income dataset and trained a classification model to predict whether a person earns more than 50K per year.

+The main goal was not just to build a model, but to check whether its predictions are fair and consistent across genders.

 ---

-## 🎯 Objectives
+## What I Did
+- Cleaned and preprocessed the dataset
+- Encoded categorical variables
-- Build a machine learning classification model
+- Trained a Logistic Regression model
-- Evaluate model performance using standard metrics
+- Evaluated performance using accuracy and confusion matrix
-- Analyze bias and reliability across gender groups
+- Compared results for male and female groups
-- Demonstrate limitations of accuracy as a fairness metric

 ---

-## 📊 Dataset
+## Results
-- Adult Income Dataset (UCI)
-- Contains demographic and income-related attributes
-- Target variable: income (<=50K, >50K)
+- Overall accuracy was around 80–85%
+- Male accuracy: ~0.78
+- Female accuracy: ~0.90

+At first, it looks like the model performs better for females.
+But after looking deeper, the results show something interesting.

 ---

-## ⚙️ Methodology
+## Key Observation
-1. Data Cleaning and Preprocessing
-   - Handled missing values
-   - Converted data types
-   - Encoded categorical features

-2. Model Training
-   - Logistic Regression
-   - Feature scaling using StandardScaler

-3. Evaluation
-   - Accuracy
-   - Confusion Matrix
-   - Precision, Recall, F1-score

-4. Bias Analysis
-   - Performance comparison across gender groups
-   - Subgroup evaluation using classification metrics
+The recall for the positive class (income >50K) is much lower for females (~0.23) compared to males (~0.48).

+This means the model is missing a large number of actual high-income females.
+So even though overall accuracy is higher, the model is not equally reliable for both groups.

 ---

-## 📈 Results

-### Overall Performance
-- Accuracy: ~80–85%

-### Gender-wise Performance
-- Male Accuracy: ~0.78
-- Female Accuracy: ~0.90

-### Key Insight
-- Despite higher overall accuracy for females, the model shows **significantly lower recall for the positive class (income >50K) in females (~0.23)** compared to males (~0.48).
-- This indicates that the model fails to correctly identify a large proportion of positive cases for females.
+## What I Learned
+- Accuracy alone can be misleading
+- Different groups can have very different error patterns
+- It’s important to look at metrics like recall and confusion matrix
+- Evaluating fairness is an important part of building ML systems

 ---

-## ⚠️ Key Findings
-- Accuracy alone is **not sufficient** to evaluate fairness
-- Model performance varies significantly across groups
-- Error distribution (false negatives) reveals deeper bias
-- Subgroup analysis is essential for trustworthy AI systems

----

-## 🧠 Conclusion
+## Tools Used
-This project highlights the importance of evaluating machine learning models beyond overall accuracy.
-By analyzing subgroup performance, it becomes evident that models can behave differently across populations, raising concerns about fairness and reliability.

----

-## 🛠️ Tech Stack
 - Python
 - Pandas, NumPy
 - Scikit-learn